-The Marketing and Sales departments should preferably work with the same objectives: to ensure that the company has scalable, healthy growth and generates more and more value for the public and customers.
+The Marketing and Sales departments should preferably work toward the same objective: to ensure the company has scalable, healthy growth and generates more and more value for the public and customers.

-The truth is that these two departments, when they need to work together, they don't always get along.
+The truth is that these two departments, when they need to work together, don't always get along.
 When sales are lower than expected, the Marketing department often blames the sales team for poor execution of the sales process and poor utilization of Inbound-generated Leads.
-The Sales team, on the other hand, claims that Marketing is generating low-qualified leads and that they are not aware of how to attract the ideal profile of potential customers.
+The Sales team, on the other hand, claims that Marketing is generating low-quality leads and that they are not aware of how to attract the ideal customer profile.

-Another scenario is when the Sales department blame the Marketing team to lose interest when the lead is generated.
+Another scenario is when the Sales department blames the Marketing team for losing interest when the lead is generated.
 At the same time, Marketing often claims that the Sales department does not provide enough feedback on customer engagement to help develop more content.
-In short, one department often underestimates the contributions of the other.
+In short, one department often underestimates the other's contributions.

-This lack of alignment can greatly delay your company's results and harm your customers' perception of the value generated by your service or product.
+This lack of alignment can significantly delay your company's results and undermine your customers' perception of the value your service or product delivers.

 According to LSA Insider, 50% of sales time is wasted on unqualified leads.
 According to Blue Atlas, 95% of consumers close with companies that have offered them content at every stage of the purchase journey.
-According to Inside View, 43% of Marketing staff said the lack of accurate and shared data on key accounts and potential customers was the biggest challenge when it comes to aligning departments.
+According to Inside View, 43% of Marketing staff said the lack of accurate, shared data on key accounts and potential customers was the biggest challenge in aligning departments.

-Well, with this data we cannot deny it, it is necessary to act with the purpose of unifying these departments as soon as possible.
+Well, with this data, we cannot deny it; we must act to unify these departments as soon as possible.

 Read in this article how to generate the integration of these two important areas to ensure high performance and, of course, a corporate environment with more growth potential.